Relaxed bearing rigidity and bearing formation control under persistence of excitation: INTRODUCTION

 \section{INTRODUCTION}

-Bearing formation control has received growing attention in both the robotics and control communities due to its minimal requirements on the sensing ability of each agent, when compared to position-based formation control (\cite{ren2007distributed}), displacement-based formation control (\cite{ren2005coordination}) and distance-based formation control (\cite{anderson2007control}).
-Early works on bearing-based formation control were mainly focused on controlling the subtended bearing angles that are measured in each agent's local coordinate frame and was limited to the planar formations only (\cite{basiri2010distributed,bishop2011very}).
-The main body of work however builds on concepts from bearing rigidity theory, which investigates the conditions for which a static formation is uniquely determined up to a translation and a scale given the corresponding constant bearing measurements.
-Bearing rigidity theory in two-dimensional space (also termed parallel rigidity) is explored in \cite{eren2003sensor} and \cite{servatius1999constraining}.
-More recently bearing rigidity theory has been extended to arbitrary dimensions and a bearing-only formation control solution has been proposed in \cite{zhao2016bearing}.
-Under the assumption that the desired formation is infinitesimally bearing rigid, the resulting bearing controller guarantees convergence to the target formation up to scaling factor and translation vector.
-Minimal rigidity, which determines whether or not the connections in a graph are minimal in the sense that removing any of these connections will result in loosing rigidity, has been extensively studied in distance rigidity theory (\cite{tay1985generating,anderson2008rigid}) and has also been explored in bearing rigidity theory.
-As shown in \cite{eren2003sensor}, for a $n$-agent system, a minimally bearing rigid formation in two dimensional space has $2n-3$ links.
-Conditions for minimally bearing rigid formations in higher dimensional space are investigated in \cite{trinh2019minimal}.
+Bearing formation control has received growing attention in both the robotics and control communities due to its minimal requirements on the sensing ability of each agent.
+Early works on bearing-based formation control were mainly focused on controlling the subtended bearing angles that are measured in each agent's local coordinate frame and were limited to planar formations only (\cite{basiri2010distributed,bishop2011very}).
+The main body of work however builds on the concept of bearing rigidity theory (also termed parallel rigidity) e.g. \cite{servatius1999constraining,eren2003sensor,zhao2016bearing}, which investigates the conditions for which a static formation is uniquely determined up to a translation and a scale factor given the corresponding constant bearing measurements.
+Under the assumption that the desired formation is Infinitesimally Bearing Rigid (IBR), the work \cite{zhao2016bearing} proposes a bearing-only controller that guarantees convergence to the target formation up to a scale factor and a translation.
+To remove the scale ambiguity, it is still necessary to have at least two leaders or one known distance between a pair of agents (e.g. \cite{zhao2019bearing}).
+In multi-agent systems, minimal communication among agents is always advantageous in terms of power consumption and important to determine tolerable connection losses.
+Hence, minimal bearing rigidity, which determines whether or not the connections in a graph are minimal in the sense that removing any of these connections will result in loosing bearing rigidity, has been studied in \cite{eren2003sensor} and \cite{trinh2019minimal}.